-On this walk you’ll experience a diverse range of landscapes ranging from swathes of golden sand and salt marshes, to reedbeds, water meadows and the nature reserves which are home to a vast array of wildlife.
+On this walk you’ll experience diverse landscapes ranging from swathes of golden sand and salt marshes, to reedbeds, water meadows, and the nature reserves which are home to a vast array of wildlife.
 You’ll walk through pretty flint villages and Victorian seaside towns and have the chance to spot dozens of rare birds and walk along part of the “Deep History Coast”.

 The icons below highlight the distance, difficulty and theme of this itinerary.

 Every step of the journey has been carefully planned to help you make the most of your walking adventure.
 Click on the blue tabs below for more information.

 This itinerary has been created with Explore Norfolk UK, which specializes in self-guided walking holidays in the Norfolk.
 Based locally in Swaffham, Explore Norfolk UK will tailor their itineraries to individual needs, book accommodation, and arrange luggage transfers.
 They also provide the relevant map and guidebook and a very detailed itinerary.
 If bus transfer is required, a bus timetable will also be included plus any other relevant information.

 To find out more about this itinerary and make an enquiry or a booking, click on the Enquire Now button at the top of the page.
 The Save to My Rucksack button allows you to save itineraries to view later, or to download them as a PDF.

 Starting in Hunstanton, this four-day itinerary follows the coast through nature reserves at Holme, Brancaster, Holkham, Blakeney, and Cley, where a huge variety of rare birds and wildlife can be spotted.
 The low-lying cliffs at the eastern end of the trail offer expansive sea views out over the wash and along the coast in both directions.